Bonemind/syringe/README.md

   def initialize(@t : T)
   end
 end

 Syringe.wrap(Q)

 q = Q.new # t.i_num will be 1
-q = Q.new # t.i_num will be 2
+q2 = Q.new # t.i_num will be 2
 ```

 ## Development

 Syringe has no external dependencies, so simply clone the repository
 and get started.
-Tests can be ran by:
+Tests can be run by:

 ```
 crystal spec